olliephillips/mobilize/README.md

 # mobilize

+##Breathe new life into your old, non-responsive website with "mobilize.css/js".
+Pass Google's "mobile friendly" test.

+###TL/DR
+Simple implementation of one CSS file on older sites that helps pass Googles "mobile friendly" test and maintain your websites SERPs.
+Go further if you want to.
+Not a silver bullet.
+"Experimental" meaning I put it together and tested over two evenings and there is no guarantee Google's test will stay as is.
+They tend to respond to gamers in my my experience.

 ###Introduction
 Experimental suite of CSS resets and adjustments, and optional JavaScript routines to make non "responsive" sites more "mobile friendly".
 Tested on 3 sites, all of which subsequently passed Google's "mobile friendly" test here just by implementing just the basic CSS script. https://www.google.co.uk/webmasters/tools/mobile-friendly/